l-shahbil/BlogApp/README.md

 3. Update the `appsettings.json` file with your database connection string.

-4. Run the following commands to apply migrations and start the application:
+4. Apply migrations and start the application:
    ```bash
    dotnet ef database update
    dotnet run